BronwynMacDonald/TestRepo/docs/Wild Salmon Policy Background.md

-## Canada's Wild Salmon Policy Strategy 1: Standardized Monitoring of Wild Salmon Status
+## Canada's Wild Salmon Policy Strategy 1
+###Standardized Monitoring of Wild Salmon Status

 DFO’s <a href="https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/315577.pdf">Wild Salmon Policy</a> recognizes the importance of monitoring and conserving salmon biodiversity.
 Greater biodiversity reduces the risk of extinction by increasing the likelihood that some populations will be able to withstand changing circumstances.
 Salmon biodiversity can also buffer overall abundances from periods of environmental change, since some salmon traits are better adapted to different conditions than others.